cdgriffith/FastFlix/README.md

 pipx install fastflix
 ```

 You will need to have `ffmpeg` and `ffprobe` executables on your PATH and they must be executable.
-Version 4.3 or greater is required, and may not be updated in your package manager system.
+Version 4.3 or greater is required.
+The one in your in your package manager system may not support all encoders or options.
 Check out the [FFmpeg download page for static builds](https://ffmpeg.org/download.html) for Linux and Mac.

 ## Running from source code